What’s important to your team?

 We often hear from our own clients, “I’ve got problems with my team.
 I have difficulty keeping good people.”
 Another common frustration we hear is that “good people only stay for a couple of years and then they move on.”
 Or that team members “complain about the business.”
-Are you relating to any of this?
+Are you relating to any of this slow play?

 This is a team development issue that has negative effects on the business.
 Low team morale, reduced productivity, apathy towards business goals, disinterest towards clients, low quality work being produced; the accumulation of these effects have a real impact on your client retention, business reputation and profit.

 So here’s the question.
 What system do you have in place to listen to your team members and take action?

 How are you enabling your team to provide you feedback?

 Perhaps you have completed an ‘employee survey’ before.
 This is a long, overly detailed, multi-paged survey which might be completed by the team once a year (or even less frequently) and sent back to management for review.
 The idea is that it allows the management team to gather all comments and insights about the business at one time, who then analyze the data and take action.

 The reality is this type of survey is burdensome for both parties.
 It is long and intimidating for team members, and it is an information overload for the management team who are supposed to make sense of it and formulate appropriate steps.
 It also requires a lot of processing time before key issues are addressed.
 Times have changed and having meaningful conversations with people has progressed beyond this type of exchange.

 This doesn’t mean that your team doesn’t want to give you feedback.
 On the contrary, they want to be heard and contribute to positive change in the workplace.
 But if in the giving of that feedback they feel like they won’t be taken seriously, no action will ever be taken, or they are risking their jobs, then certainly no one will speak up.